Danish-Jamil-01/Image-Resizer/README.md

-# ✨ Glassmorphism Image Resizer ✨
+# ✨ Image Resizer ✨

 A modern, browser-based image resizer with a dynamic 3D background and a glassmorphism interface.
 This tool allows you to quickly and easily resize images to your desired dimensions while maintaining aspect ratio.